h7b/h7b-dendron-netlify/vault/notes.tutorial.plain-text-accounting.md

 - [Blog de Cyril Deguet | Beancount ou la comptabilité pour les hackers](https://cyril.deguet.com/fr/2015/09/03/beancount-comptabilite-pour-hackers/)
 - [Leo's Blog | No-Bullshit Beancount Introduction](https://blog.leononame.dev/2019/08/beancount/)

-`Plain text accounting` means doing accounting with plain text data formats and scriptable software
+`Plain Text Accounting` (PTA) means doing accounting with plain text data formats and scriptable software

 Beancount does not represent time, only dates.
 The minimal time interval is one day.

-Currencies must be entirely in capital letters (allowing numbers and some special characters, like “_” or “-”).
-Currency symbols (such as $ or €) are not supported.
-The syntax for a currency is a word all in capital letters like "USD, CAD, MSFT"

-In beancount, a comment is declared by a semicolon `;`.
-Any text on a line after the character `;` is ignored.
+Most (not all) plain text accounting implementations use signed amounts instead of debits and credits.
+It has been a rather successful simplification, intuitive to most newcomers.
+It is also by far the preferred way to export a trial balance or general ledger account from any system to excel.
+It is the norm in the accounting industry.

-Syntax directives
+## Syntax directives

 - Open a new account.
 Accounts must be opened before being referenced.
   ```text
   2018-09-27 open Assets:EUR:Cash